tanismith/personal-website/static/posts/get-an-effective-learning-by-using-this-tool.md

 date: 2020-06-08T01:53:30.253Z
-overview: It's proven that if you review your notes 7 days after and then a month after is possible to retain more information so your study system is more effective. \ Here you have an amazing tool to remember what you've learned in an organized and beautiful way for anything you want to learn and remember.
+overview: It's proven that if you review your notes 7 days after and then a month after is possible to retain more information so your study system is more effective.
+Here you have an amazing tool to remember what you've learned in an organized and beautiful way for anything you want to learn and remember.
 tags:
   - Learning tools
 thumb: /uploads/thumbnail-notes-blog.webp
-intro: It's a note-taking and study system to give people a better way to clearly summarize, organize, and intake knowledge.
+intro: Cornell Notes it's a note-taking and study system to give people a better way to clearly summarize, organize, and intake knowledge.
 It's proven as an incredibly effective learning tool developed at Cornell University by Professor Walter Pauk in 1940.
 ---